tonymontaro/temperature_service/README.md

 - This service focuses on temperature data.
 Although the design is flexible enough to allow for additional data-points like Pressure, Humidity etc.
 - A room can have many sensors (from one to possibly thousands of sensors).

+### Choice of Python Framework

+FastAPI was selected for the following reasons:

+- High Performance
+- Automatic Documentation with Swagger
+- Dependency injection and modular design patterns
+- Type Safety & Clarity
+- Well documented and a large community.

+### Testing Strategy:

+- Extensive use of unit tests for testing individual functions / components.
+- CI / CD pipeline configured to block deployments on test failures.
+- Development and Staging environments for additional testing and verification.
+- Performance and load testing to simulate expected traffic and observe how the system behaves.
+- Integrations tests.
+Especially important if other microservices are developed that interract with the temperature service.

 ### Managing Data:

 A system’s design depends on its scale.
 A system that processes less than a thousand requests per second is fundamentally different from one that processes millions of request per second.